albar965/littlenavmap-manual/src/en/FILES.rst

 -  macOS:
    ``/var/folders/RANDOMIZED_DIRECTORY_NAME/abarthel-little_navmap.log``

-The program keeps three log files and rotates these on each startup if the file size of 10 MB is exceeded.
+The program keeps three log files and rotates these if the file size of 10 MB is exceeded.
 So you may find up to three logs:

 ``abarthel-little_navmap.log``, ``abarthel-little_navmap.log.1`` and
 ``abarthel-little_navmap.log.2``.

 Send the log file ``abarthel-little_navmap.log`` if you like to report an error.
+All three are needed in some cases but sending the first is often sufficient.

 **Please compress the log file using ZIP when sending per email.**